JiscaH/sequoiaExtra/pedigree_checker/Readme.md

 ## Output from Fortran part

-The output consists of the the trios in the pedigree file, with 19 added columns:
+The output consists of the the trios in the pedigree file, with 19 or 24 added columns:

  - OH_\<parent1>, OH_\<parent2>: the count of opposing homozygous SNPs between the focal (offspring) individual and <parent1>, and between the focal individual and \<parent2>. \<parent1> and \<parent2> are the column names of the 2nd and 3rd column in the input file.
 Missing value = -9
  - ME_pair: number of Mendelian Errors between the focal individual and the parent pair.
 Missing value = -9
  - prob_PO_PO : the probability that both the dam and the sire have a Parent-Offspring relationship with the focal individual.
-Missing value = 9999.0000
+Missing value = 999.0000
 - prob_.._.. : as for prob_PO_PO, where the first abbreviation denotes \<parent1> and the second \<parent2>, and

     - PO = parent - offspring
+    - FS = full siblings (if not `--noFS`)
     - GP = grandparent or full avuncular
     - HA = half avuncular or other 3rd degree relationship
     - UU = unrelated.